node-girls/beginners-javascript/step06.md

 }
 ```

 Statement 1 defines a variable for the loop.
 It is usually a number, which we will increase each time the loop finishes so we can keep track of where we're at.
-You can set the number to be whatever you want.
+You can set the number to be whatever you want, but usually you will start at 0.

 ```js
 var i=0